vmware-archive/aws-pcf-quickstart/README.md

 # Running

-1. Get the template `quickstart-template.yml` from https://github.com/cf-platform-eng/quickstart-pivotal-cloudfoundry/blob/develop/templates/
+1. Get the template `pivotal-cloudfoundry.template` from https://github.com/cf-platform-eng/quickstart-pivotal-cloudfoundry/blob/develop/templates/
 1. Create a new stack: https://console.aws.amazon.com/cloudformation by uploading the template above
 1. View the logs https://console.aws.amazon.com/cloudwatch/ (assuming `ForwardLogOutput` is set to `true`)
 1. The full run takes ~2.5 hours.
 Once the `MyCustomBOSH` resource is completed, you can view installation progress from `https://opsman.[template domain]`